scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDL.md

 * ScalarDL Ledger pod (2vCPU / 4GB)
 * Envoy proxy
-* Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
+* Monitoring components (if you deploy monitoring components such as `kube-prometheus-stack`)
 * Kubernetes components

 With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability, as mentioned in [Create at least three worker nodes and three pods](#create-at-least-three-worker-nodes-and-three-pods).